MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Add the Common folder contents to your WindowsSolution folder (the folder holding your Windows and WP8 projects) and then add a linked file to the CommonMainPage (and any other files in the future) on the root of your projects so code is included correctly.

+Please note that it is assumed that your Unity projects will be making use of MarkerMetro.Unity.WinIntegration https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration

 AppResLib
 ====================